stevenBorisko/CC1101/README.md

 ======

 Driver library for Ti CC1100 / CC1101 with a Raspberry Pi.<br />
-Setup guide to get your RBP to where it needs to be to run this code.
+Setup guide to get your RBP to where it needs to be to run this code is found in SetupGuide.txt

 General description of RF packet
 ================================